Kong/docs.konghq.com/app/_src/gateway/kong-enterprise/index.md

 Starting in version 3.2, {{site.base_gateway}} can be configured to support configuring new data planes in the event of a control plane outage.
 For more information, read the [How to Manage New Data Planes during Control Plane Outages](/gateway/latest/kong-enterprise/cp-outage-handling/) documentation, or the [Control Plane Outage Management FAQ](/gateway/latest/kong-enterprise/cp-outage-handling-faq/).

 {% endif_version %}

+## Docker container image signing

+Starting with version 3.5 of {{site.ee_product_name}}, Docker container images are signed, and can be verified using `cosign` with signatures published to a Docker Hub repository.
+Read the [Verify signatures for Signed Kong Images](/gateway/latest/kong-enterprise/signing-verify/) documentation to learn more.

 ## More information

 See [Plugin Compatibility](/hub/plugins/compatibility/) for more information about Enterprise-only plugins.